 Step 7: Structural Repairs and Reconstruction

 Once cleaning is complete, the next of the key steps you need to know involves actual reconstruction.
 This might include replacing drywall, rebuilding staircases, repainting interiors, and even remodeling kitchens or bathrooms.
+If you experienced water-related structural damage, hiring a team skilled in fire damage repair will be a smart move to ensure the job is done right the first time.

 Step 8: Personal Content Cleaning and Restoration